psi4/psi4/doc/sphinxman/source/opt.rst

 For further discussion of geometry optimization, see Sec. :ref:`sec:optking`.

-:py:func:`~driver.optimize` is the only command most users will ever need to access directly to perform geometry optimizations.
-Behind the scenes, :py:func:`~driver.optimize` is a wrapper that repeatedly calls :py:func:`~driver.gradient` that computes the gradient then adds a call to the :ref:`geometry projection module <sec:optking>`.
+:py:func:`~psi4.optimize` is the only command most users will ever need to access directly to perform geometry optimizations.
+Behind the scenes, :py:func:`~psi4.optimize` is a wrapper that repeatedly calls :py:func:`~psi4.gradient` that computes the gradient then adds a call to the :ref:`geometry projection module <sec:optking>`.

-.. autofunction:: driver.optimize(name [, molecule, return_wfn, func, mode, dertype, hessian_with])
+.. autofunction:: psi4.optimize(name [, molecule, return_wfn, func, mode, dertype, hessian_with])

-.. autofunction:: driver.gradient(name [, molecule, return_wfn, func, dertype])
+.. autofunction:: psi4.gradient(name [, molecule, return_wfn, func, dertype])